eylonK14/SystemProgramming2_Ex4/README.md

 void drawTree(sf::RenderWindow &window)
 friend std::ostream &operator<<(std::ostream &stream, const AnyTree<T, N> &other)

-/* K-ary/Binary tree specialization - only difference is in the implementation:
+/* K-ary/Binary tree specialization - the only difference is in the implementation:
-The InOrder, PreOrder, PostOrder traversals are not available to K-ary trees, so they're implemented using the DFSIterator */
+The InOrder, PreOrder, and PostOrder traversals are not available to K-ary trees, so they're implemented using the DFSIterator
+*/

 //For K-ary